IPEA Board of Directors

 In his free time, Brian enjoys hunting, fishing, camping, golf, horseshoes, and snowboarding.
 He and his wife Melanie live in Pocatello.
 They have four children and eleven grandchildren.

-Julie Caldwell, treasurer of IPEA, retired from the Idaho Transportation Department after thirty years of service.
+Julie Caldwell, vice president of IPEA, retired from the Idaho Transportation Department after thirty years of service.
 Julie stayed active in IPEA after her retirement to stay on top of issues that could impact her as a retiree.
 After seeing the changes in employees’ benefits during her three decades as a state employee, Julie wants to help protect remaining benefits for public workers.

 To stay busy Julie delivers mail part time and enjoys fishing, mountain walks, travel and spending time with her family.
 She currently lives in Garden Valley, Idaho, and is married to her wonderful husband Mike.